AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/acsd-56858-role-permissions-display-issue-in-b2b-company-admin-panel.md

 1. Assign these roles as needed, such as limiting access for some tasks while allowing full access for others.
 1. Assign these roles with full access to other user other than the company admin.
 1. Log in to a non-company admin user, for e.g. a company_manager.
-1. Navigate to **[!UICONTROL Roles and permission]** > Edit the role.
+1. Navigate to **[!UICONTROL Roles and permission]** and edit the role.
 1. Notice that the permissions displayed do not match the permissions set in the company's database for that role ID.

 <u>Expected results</u>:

-The roles and permission appear correctly for the non-admin company users.
+The roles and permission appear correctly for the non-company admin user.

 <u>Actual results</u>:

-The roles do not appear correctly for the non-admin company user as per the database records in the permission table.
+The roles do not appear correctly for the non-company admin user as per the database records in the permission table.

 ## Apply the patch